ppy/osu-wiki/wiki/Tournaments/OWC/2022/en.md

 ## Prizes

 The osu!
-World Cup 2022 offers a minimum $5,000 cash prize pool and limited-edition merch.
+World Cup 2022 offers a minimum $5,000 cash prize pool and limited edition merch.
 The prize pool may increase further from **[community donations](https://opencollective.com/osu-tournaments/events/osu-world-cup-2022-0b3a1a25)**!

 | Placing | Prizes |
 | :-: | :-- |